michelmf/azure-ml/Capstone Project/README.md

 ### 4.1 Standard Models

-Here, I call standard models the easiest models I can deploy to check their performances and behaviors.
-Here my list of models that I am used to trying first:
+Here, I call standard models the easiest models I can train to check their performances and behaviors since most of them are capable of interpretation of trained parameters.
+Here my list of models that I am going to try:

 * Decision Trees
 * Random Forest